rapid-sensemaking-framework/cosense/README.md

 #### Participant Registration at the Public Link
 > ![cosense app screen for configuring participants](https://raw.githubusercontent.com/rapid-sensemaking-framework/noflo-rsf/master/screenshots/participant-register.png)

-Finally, kickoff the process...
+Finally, kickoff the flow...

-A live dashboard of events taking place in the process, and results coming in are viewable.
+A live dashboard of events taking place in the flow, and results coming in are viewable.

 > ![cosense app screen for flow dashboard](https://raw.githubusercontent.com/rapid-sensemaking-framework/noflo-rsf/master/screenshots/cosense-flow-dashboard.png)

-Once every step of the process has completed, the final results are saved to the computer that was hosting the process.
+Once every step of the flow has completed, the final results are saved to the computer that was hosting the flow.
 From there, they could be uploaded to somewhere available online, or posted into a database for longevity.

 # For Developers